MohidFarhan/MohidFarhan.github.io/_posts/2025-10-26-Unification-of-General-Relativity-and-Cosmology.md

 ## Case 3: The Hyperbolic Universe

 The third case is of a hyperbolic or open universe, which is the geometrical opposite of a sphere since it is an open shape, and is therefore difficult to visualize.
-It's mathematics is exactly the same as that of the spherical universe which we just described, with the only different being that $r=\sinh{}{\xi}$ instead to $r=\sin{\xi}$, and so it's metric can be written as:
+It's mathematics is exactly the same as that of the spherical universe which we just described, with the only different being that $$r=\sinh{\xi}$$ instead to $$r=\sin{\xi}$$, and so it's metric can be written as:

 $$
 g_{\mu\nu} =